Bair Hugger Warming Blanket Lawsuits

 • BBB A+ Rating Logo

-U.S. District Judge Joan Eriksen of the District of Minnesota presided over federal lawsuits in the Bair Hugger Forced Air Warming Devices Products Liability Litigation.
-There had been 5,846 active cases in multidistrict litigation No. 2666 until Eriksen granted 3M’s motion for summary judgement to exclude plaintiff’s experts.
+U.S. District Judge Joan Ericksen of the District of Minnesota presided over federal lawsuits in the Bair Hugger Forced Air Warming Devices Products Liability Litigation.
+There had been 7,563 lawsuits filed in multidistrict litigation (MDL) No. 2666 until, in July 2019, Judge Eriksen excluded plaintiffs’ general causation experts and granted summary judgment to 3M as to all of Plaintiffs’ claims.
+Several days later, the court issued a final judgment dismissing all suits in the MDL.

 Timeline of Bair Hugger Lawsuits